-John Temple is vice president of Strategic Sourcing for Newport News Shipbuilding, a division of Huntington Ingalls Industries.
-Named to this position in 2017, he is responsible for sourcing and procurement functions in support of all shipbuilding contracts and clients throughout the design, construction, overhaul and repair of naval vessels.
+John Temple most recently served as vice president of Strategic Sourcing at Newport News Shipbuilding, a division of Huntington Ingalls Industries.
+Named to this position in 2017, he had responsibility for sourcing and procurement functions in support of all shipbuilding contracts and clients throughout the design, construction, overhaul and repair of naval vessels.
 In June 2018, Temple announced he will retire in 2019 after more than 46 years of service.
 To ensure a strong turn-over, Temple has transitioned into a new executive role, where he will help establish stronger supply base partnerships as company workloads increase.

 Temple began his shipbuilding career in 1972 as a pipe apprentice at the company’s Apprentice School, and has since held various leadership positions in the Quality Inspection, Cost Engineering and Contracts and Pricing divisions.
 In 2003, Temple was appointed director of Contracts and Pricing.
 In this position, he successfully integrated aircraft carrier refueling and complex overhaul estimating and contracting processes across the value stream, which lead to greater efficiencies across the shipyard.
 In 2008, he was named director of Contracts and Subcontract Management for the Savannah River Site (SRS) in South Carolina, which is a Department of Energy site that NNS manages as part of a joint venture.
 He most recently served as SRS’ vice president of Contracts and Supply Chain Management, where he was responsible for all aspects of the contract including administration, procurement, material receipt and distribution, funds management, interface management and the performance evaluation measurement plan.